On this page

 Types of Online PhDs in Psychology

-When you begin researching the potential online PhD programs in psychology, you’ll find a host of differences in how the virtual learning is presented.
-Some schools will take a straightforward approach with all coursework online, and the internship, clinical, or residency handled at a setting approved by the school but local to you, meaning you never have to set foot on a campus.
-Other schools offer hybrid programs, which blend classroom time with hands-on time with your cohort.
+As you begin researching potential online PhD programs in psychology, you will notice differences in how virtual learning is delivered.
+Some schools offer a straightforward approach with all coursework online, and the internship, clinical, or residency handled at a school-approved location close to you, which means you won’t have to physically attend classes on campus.
+On the other hand, some universities offer hybrid programs that combine classroom learning with hands-on experience with your cohort.

-Even programs that say they are “fully online” might have requirements that mean you spend at least a weekend or two on campus at some point.
-There could be other requirements that require face-to-face interaction as well, such as defending the dissertation.
+Some programs that claim to be “fully online” may still have certain requirements that mandate you to attend campus for at least a weekend or two at some point.
+Additionally, there may be other requirements that necessitate face-to-face interaction, such as defending your dissertation.
 Here are the different types to consider:

 Fully online

-Students will complete all coursework online and will communicate with their professor and cohort online as well.
+In online PhD programs, students can complete all coursework online and communicate with their professor and cohort virtually.
 This can include all projects, assignments, and reading requirements.
-Discussion groups via closed forums and chats are available 24/7, with professors often having scheduled times during which students can consult them; otherwise, most programs are asynchronous, allowing students to complete their work whenever is convenient for them, with certain deadlines in place to help ensure the class keeps moving forward.
+Discussion groups through closed forums and chats are available 24/7, with professors often having scheduled times during which students can consult them.
+Most online programs are asynchronous, allowing students to complete their work at their convenience, with specific deadlines in place to ensure the class progresses smoothly.

-Even though this is fully online, there will be some real-world requirements that must be met in order to make progress toward graduation.
-These might include internships, residency requirements, and hands-on clinical supervised training.
-Students might even need to present their dissertation proposal, progress, and defense at various times during their graduate school career.
+Although online PhD programs are entirely virtual, there are real-world requirements that must be met to make progress toward graduation.
+These may include internships, residency requirements, and supervised clinical training.
+Students may also need to present their dissertation proposal, progress, and defense at various stages of their graduate school journey.

 Blended/hybrid

-These programs are often for those who live closer to the school and can commute to courses at times that are often convenient for those in the field, such as nights or weekends.
-Classes are often held rarely, perhaps only once per week, and all other assignments are expected to be completed online.
-The internship or residency requirement can often be completed near campus at an approved facility.
+In-person PhD programs are typically designed for those who live in close proximity to the school and can commute to courses, often held during convenient times for those in the field, such as nights or weekends.
+Classes may only be held once a week, with all other assignments expected to be completed online.
+The internship or residency requirement can often be fulfilled at an approved facility close to campus.

 Timeline: Online PhD in Psychology

-Depending on your course load and how you structure your program, how long it takes to complete the online PhD in psychology may vary.
-Most students finish in four or five years, though some take their time and spread out their studies to finish in six or seven years.
-Most schools allow for flexibility in this regard, as long as all courses and the dissertation are completed within a certain period of time, such as seven or nine years.
-Let’s look at a typical timeline.
+The duration of an online PhD program in psychology may vary, depending on your course load and how you structure your program.
+Most students complete their program in four or five years, while others may spread out their studies and take six or seven years to finish.
+Most schools offer flexibility in this regard, as long as all courses and the dissertation are completed within a specified time frame, such as seven or nine years.
+Let’s take a look at a typical timeline.

 Year